bvsrini/GettingAndCleaningData/code book.md

 	* test/y_test.txt
 	* test/subject_test.txt
 3. Observe the data in each of the above data sets
-4. Combine the test,train observations, subjects,activities (y_train,y_test) data in the same order and attach them into one data set.
+4. Combine the test,train observations, subjects (subjects_train,subject_test),activities (y_train,y_test) data in the same order and attach them into one data set.
 5. Add variable names from features.txt to the data set in step (4) as column names
 6. Subset the data in step (5) to include only mean() and std() variables.
 7. Change the activity numbers to Activity labels using the activity_labels.txt
 8. Aggregate the data by Activities,Subjects so we have one value for Activities,Subjects and a variable
 9. Replace the Variable names by descriptive variable names.
-Create the descriptive variable names by reading the Readme.txt and features_info.txt
+Create the descriptive variable names using the Readme.txt and features_info.txt

 ###Cleaning of the data
 The [README.md] (https://github.com/bvsrini/GettingAndCleaningData/blob/master/README.md) document that  describes the code in greater detail.
 The following are the few cleaning steps that are performed in the code .
 The steps below refer to the "Detail Steps to create the Tidy data file" section in [README.md] (https://github.com/bvsrini/GettingAndCleaningData/blob/master/README.md).
- The above guide gives a great detail on the steps.

 This section concentrates on specific steps that specify the cleaning activities:
  Step 13 (c) - Retain only the columns containing mean() and std() in their variables. care is taken not to include variables like meanFreq() (sel_data)
  This step uses grep to pick columns that have mean() or std() as part of their name.
  ```